projectawakening/builder-examples/gate-keeper/readme.md

 ```

 **Local Deployment**
+This will deploy the contracts to your local world.
 ```bash
 pnpm run deploy:local --worldAddress <worldAddress>
 ```

 **Devnet Deployment**
+This will deploy the contracts to the Devnet world.
 ```bash
 cd packages/contracts
 pnpm run deploy:devnet --worldAddress <worldAddress>